Cool things to do in Brasov

 Rope Street) Strada Sforii)

-There used to be a big and colorful market in the main square, but during the communist times they banned it and turned it into a parking lot, since the government didn’t want people meeting up and speaking to each other of the political issues.
+There used to be a big and colourful market in the main square, but during the communist times, they banned it and turned it into a parking lot, since the government didn’t want people meeting up and speaking to each other on political issues.

 Sapori – An amazing Italian restaurant